Joy to the world, the Lord is come!

 Recently, Michael posted a beautiful piece on the impact of the market's downward slide.
 He proposes that we can have two responses: we can focus on what we have lost or on what we have.
 Michael's started a list of some of the things most important to him:

 ...I also realized that I have a choice: I can focus on what I have lost or I can focus on what I have.
 I started making a mental list:Michael is blessed.
 As I read through his list, it reminded me of just how blessed I am, too.
 With the exception of bullet point #3 * , I could have written the same list.
 It fits me perfectly.

 - I have my health.

-I have a loving wife, who is also my best friend.
+- I have a loving wife, who is also my best friend.

 - I have five wonderful daughters, two sons-in-law and (so far) two beautiful grandchildren.

-I have several profound friendships that encourage and challenge me.
+- I have several profound friendships that encourage and challenge me.

 - I have meaningful work that I would do even if I wasn’t getting paid.

-I have incredibly competent co-workers whom I truly love and respect.
+- I have incredibly competent co-workers whom I truly love and respect.

-I have a church that grows dearer to me with each passing year.
+- I have a church that grows dearer to me with each passing year.